-What is Cyclic Redundancy Check Error (CRC Error)?
+What is CRC Error (Cyclic Redundancy Check Error)?

 - Corruption of the registry.

-- An abrupt interruption in installations of programs.
+- Abrupt interruption in the installation of programs.

 - Misconfiguration of system files.